twitch-irc/twitch-irc/README.md

 ``identity``:
 - ``username``: {String} Username of your bot.
 (Optional)
-- ``passpord``: {String} OAuth password of your bot.
+- ``password``: {String} OAuth password of your bot.
 Use http://twitchapps.com/tmi/ to generate one.

 ``channels``: {Array} List of channels to join when connected to server.